FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Discussion

 \section{Discussion}

-\paragraph{Main Findings}
+\subsection{Main Findings}

-Our research delves into classifying election-related fake news on online platforms, where subtle misinformation patterns evolve.
-While machine learning methods vary in effectiveness, our novel dataset accounts for data and concept drift, crucial in training classification models.

-Our comprehensive analysis of fake news detection models reveals that transformer models like \textbf{\texttt{FakeWatch} \faEye}, DistilBERT, and BERT excel in fake news detection, demonstrating high accuracy and reliability.
+Our research delves into classifying election-related fake news on online platforms, where subtle misinformation and disinformation patterns evolve.
+Our comprehensive analysis of fake news detection models reveals that transformer models like \textbf{\texttt{FakeWatch} \faEye}, RoBERTa, DistilBERT, BERT, and even Llama-2 perform very well in fake news detection, demonstrating high accuracy and reliability.
 Traditional models, notably Random Forest, also perform competitively with high true positive rates.
-The study highlights the nuanced landscape of model effectiveness, emphasizing the importance of considering specific task requirements when selecting an appropriate model for tackling the challenge of fake news.
+The results shed light on different model effectiveness, emphasizing the importance of considering specific task requirements when selecting an appropriate model for tackling the challenge of fake news.